-This Council was established by the vice chancellor for financial affairs on Sept.
-13, 1978, and is named the Staff Advisory Council of the University of Denver.
-It is sometimes hereinafter referred to as the Council.
+This Council was established by the vice chancellor for Business & Financial Affairs on September 13, 1978, and is named the Staff Advisory Council of the University of Denver.
+It is sometimes hereinafter referred to as the Council or SAC.

 The purpose of the Staff Advisory Council is:

-- To promote unity, cooperation, loyalty among all staff of the University of Denver; and
+- To promote unity, cooperation, loyalty among all staff of the University of Denver.

 - To work with any and all similar councils, groups, or bodies of the University to fulfill the aforementioned purposes.